wibosco/PausableDownloads-Example/README.md

-# PausableQueue-Example
+# DownloadStack-Example
-A project showing an example of a pausable operation queue
+A project showing an example of a download stack where downloads can be forced or unforced downloads.